 Thankfully there are plus size labor and delivery gowns available now which provide modesty, comfort, as well as functionality so nurses can access your belly for monitoring.

 Another option, Dressed To Deliver with labor gowns up to a 4XL/5XL.
-If you don’t want to splurge on a plus size labor and delivery gown, is to wear a cami or nursing tank-top along with a comfy cotton skirt.
+If you don’t want to splurge on a plus size labor and delivery gown, another option is to wear a plus size cami or plus size nursing tank-top along with a comfy plus size cotton skirt.
 Or you can wear a sports bra (this plus size sports bra goes up to a 5XL) and plus size robe.

 Whatever you decide to wear, don’t select anything you’re afraid to get dirty because birth is messy.